-"Virus.Win32.AutoRun.p.bak" spreads through removable storage devices and is depicted in Figure 5 (d).
+"Virus.Win32.AutoRun.p.bak" spreads through removable storage devices and is depicted in Figure 4 (b).
 Drive-Cluster A is identified as malicious because it copied itself as romdrivers.bak and added the registry entry romdrivers.dll to restart itself.
 Secom successfully discarded all of its changes by not committing the Drive-Cluster A.

-4.2 Comparison with Commercial Tools
+3.2 Comparison with Commercial Tools

 To further evaluate Secom, we performed another experiment using two popular commercial anti-malware tools: Kaspersky and VIPRE.
 First, we use both commercial tools to scan the commitment results of Secom in the host environment after running a malware sample.
 For each sample, neither commercial tool could detect the malware in the host environment.
 Thus, we conclude that Secom has removed the malware to the satisfaction of the commercial tools.

-Second, we test all of the samples in Table 1 using the signature-based module and behavior-based module of every anti-malware tool.
-Figure 6 shows the FP rates obtained from running five categories of benign samples.
-S and B represent signature-based module and behaviorbased module respectively.
-From the figure, FP rate of Secom is slightly higher than that of signature-based modules while much lower than that of behavior-based modules.
+Second, we test all of the samples in Table 1 using the signature-based module and behavior-based module of every antimalware tool.
+Figure 5 shows the FP rates obtained from running five categories of benign samples.
+S and B represent signaturebased module and behavior-based module respectively.
+From the figure, FP rate of Secom is slightly higher than that of signaturebased modules while much lower than that of behavior-based modules.
 The reason is that, behavior-based technique often causes a higher FP rate than signature-based scheme (which can not detect unknown malware programs), but considering double behaviors and the originators of the processes exhibiting the behaviors will dramatically reduce FPs.
-Figure 7 shows the FN rates of detecting five categories of malicious samples.
+Figure 6 shows the FN rates of detecting five categories of malicious samples.
 In the figure, both commercial tools only detect 50~75% of malicious changes regardless of what techniques they use.
 However, Secom identifies all of the changes imposed by different categories of malicious samples.
 In other words, Secom successfully clears all malicious changes when committing a VM.

-4.3 Overhead
+3.3 Overhead